njh/binmark/README.md

 Design Decisions
 ----------------

-This was my thought process while designing _hext_:
+This was my thought process while designing _binmark_:

 * Readable and concise to write for humans
 * Simple for a machine to parse and convert